gefenk9/lyrics-to-chords-generator/README.md

-# chords_to_lyrics_generator
+# Lyrics to Chords Generator

-trying to generate chords to given lyrics
+Generate chords to a given lyrics using LSTM